 - Amenities: HR armband strap, sound system, cooling fan, USB charging port, two bottle holders, accessory tray

 - Warranty: Frame 15 years / Motor 15 years / Parts 5 years / Electronics 1 year / Labor 2 years

 The Bowflex T7 treadmill features a heavy-duty steel frame combining rectangular and oval tubes in its construction.
 However, it lacks the upright bar base reinforcement braces that the T10 and T22 have.
 In addition, all the steel parts come coated with a chip-resistant black paint finish.

 Of course, the treadmill also integrates several plastic parts.
 The side rail covers, the motor cover, and the console dashboard are the most notable ones.
 These are rigid ABS polymers.
 They’re also black to fit the color theme of the treadmill.

 Although it’s the most miniature model of the T series, this Bowflex treadmill is still pretty large.
 With all the parts assembled, it is 84.6″ (215 cm) long and 36.3″ (92 cm) wide.
 It is also advisable to leave at least two feet of clearance on each side of the deck and at least two and a half feet at the rear of the deck for safe usage.

 On the other hand, the treadmill is foldable to save space.
-The folding mechanism uses a hydraulic system, so it lowers it slowly to prevent damage when you unfold the deck.
+The folding mechanism uses a hydraulic system, lowering it slowly to prevent damage when unfolding the deck.
 With the deck folded up, the machine’s length reduces to 52.5″ (133 cm), while its height becomes 67″ (170 cm).